coqhammer/coqhammer.github.io/index.md

   "modulo theory" facilities of the SMT solvers it supports (CVC4 and Z3), effectively treating them as if they were general ATPs.
-If what you need is predominantly SMT theory reasoning (e.g. reasoning about linear arithemtic, bit vectors, arrays) then you might want to try SMTCoq.
+If what you need is predominantly SMT theory reasoning (e.g. reasoning about linear arithmetic, bit vectors, arrays) then you might want to try SMTCoq.

 - [Tactician](https://coq-tactician.github.io) is a tactic learner and